WynCraftsTech/WynCraftsTech/README.md

 <h1 align="center">Hi 👋, I'm Godwyn A. Aquino</h1>

 <h1>About me 🚀</h1>
-I am Godwyn Aquino, with a flair for coding and database management skills.
-I thrive on tackling complex problems and crafting elegant solutions.
-My journey in tech has started when I took the BS Information Technology program.
+My name is Godwyn Aquino, and I have an interest for database administration and coding.
+I enjoy taking on challenging issues and coming up with tasteful fixes.
+I enrolled in the BS in Information Technology program, which marked the beginning of my tech career.

 <h1>Education 📖</h1>

    <li><strong>BS Information Technology</strong>